 1 tsp Chilli Flakes (optional)

 1. To begin take place the shallots in a large bowl.
-Make up a brine solution using 75 grams of sugar per 1 litre of water and cover the shallot with the brine.
+Make up a brine solution using 75 grams of salt per 1 litre of water and cover the shallot with the brine.
 Leave the shallots overnight, this step will draw liquid out of the onions, preserve their texture when they are pickling and enhance their flavour as well as stopping the vinegar being diluted with excess water.

 2. After at least 12 hours of soaking drain the shallots and rinse thoroughly in fresh cold water.
 You will want to rinse and change the water a few times to remove any excess salt.